-This Student Handbook is prepared by the Division of Enrollment Management and Student Services and is updated annually.
-It serves as a ready reference to the major regulations relevant to students at Tougaloo College.
+This Student Handbook is prepared by the Division of Enrollment Management and Student Services and is updated regularly.
+It serves as a ready reference to the major regulations relevant to students at Tougaloo College and is comprised on various policies from across the institution that impact students.